apache/druid/docs/multi-stage-query/reference.md

 #### JSON Format

 Use the `json` format to read from a JSON input source.
-This choice seelcts the Druid `JsonInputFormat` class.
+This choice selects the Druid `JsonInputFormat` class.

 | Name | Description | JSON equivalent | Required |
 | ---- | ----------- | --------------- | -------- |